applabsc/React-Native-Curriculum/Lesson 2: Components, Props, State.md

 ## State

 Each component has state, which describes the current state of the component.
-E.g. example state properties include 'selected' or 'currentPage'.
-The initial state is by setting `this.state` in the constructor of a component.
+E.g. example state properties include `selected` or `currentPage`.
+The initial state is specified by setting `this.state` in the constructor of a component.

 However, if you're setting the component state anywhere other than the constructor, you must call the method `this.setState()`, which takes a object with the updated state parameters.